roblebob/UltradianX/README.md

 # UltradianX  _(ud801_CapStone)_

 The _Ultradian eXplorer_ is an Android app,
-    aiming to serve as a mindful tracking tool, by which one can explore one' daily routines.
+    aiming to serve as a mindful tracking tool of one's daily routines.

 ## Background